Henrik-Nordlund/IT-Infrastructure-Projects/Lab 2 – Microsoft Entra ID RBAC and Least Privilege/README.md

 - Lynne Robbins
 <img width="1497" height="475" alt="AU-central users" src="https://github.com/user-attachments/assets/a5c4fd26-8b79-4c27-8ee3-c346c5e3b552" />

-These AU:s along with other AU:s, and the users assigned to them, were created in Lab 1.
+These AUs along with other AUs, and the users assigned to them, were created in Lab 1.
 See Lab 1 for further reference.

 # Implementation